 The power of music

-Music is a very powerful training tool.
+As everyone has seriously practiced sports knows: music is an extremely powerful training tool.
 Listening to the right sounds can make the difference between a lackluster workout and an intense one that leads us to overcome our limits.

 Music can be used for: